Social care services, unlike health care, is not free for everyone.

 Who pays for social care

-If you have savings and capital assets or more than £23,250, you will be expected to pay the full cost of your care services.
+If you have savings and capital assets (like owning a property), of more than £23,250, you will be expected to pay the full cost of your care services.

 If you have less than £23,250, we will financially assess you to find out how much you will pay towards your care.